 University College contributes to UNCW’s commitment to excellence in undergraduate education by building relationships and creating experiences to support student transitions, persistence, and success through academic advising, courses, programs, and resources.

 The Honors College provides students with a strong learning community focused on achievement.
 More than 700 gifted and goal-oriented scholars in the Honors College receive multiple benefits and resources to take their education further, faster.

 UNCW’s faculty culture emphasizes teaching and mentoring, incorporating research as an important component of the student learning experience.
 A full 86% of faculty members have earned a PhD or the highest degree in their field.

-Academic programs across campus encourage students to engage in hands-on, practical experiences through the ETEAL applied learning initiative.
+Academic programs across campus encourage students to engage in practical hands-on experiences through the ETEAL applied learning initiative.
 The Office of Student Leadership and Engagement creates dynamic opportunities for students to become actively involved with the community, or they can participate in leadership and service activities on campus in one of 270+ registered student organizations.